Tympan/Tympan_Remote_App/README.md

 ## Quick Start

 - You must have [NodeJS](https://nodejs.org/en/) installed to develop the app.
+This has been tested with node 14.4; problems may exist with earlier versions of node.

 - Clone this repository, the within the repository run: